solyjs/solyjs/README.md

 ### Nodejs Solidity CRUD generator

-Move your application on new level.
+Sometimes creating CRUDS in solidity and connecting with javascript can be a hassle.
 SolyJS convert javascript defined struct to solidity crud.

 - Define your JS object
 - Compile and deploy with SolyJS cli
-- ✨Magic ✨
+- ✨ Magic ✨

 Start using SolyJS
 `solyjs init` -> This command will create directories which solyjs need for works